top of page

 This bill would require a person selling, transporting, or importing a dog into the state for the purpose of resale or change of ownership to obtain and submit a health certificate to the Department of Food and Agriculture with respect to that dog that has been completed by a licensed veterinarian and is dated no more than 10 days before the date on which the dog is brought into the state, as specified.
 The bill would require the health certificate to contain specified information.

-Author: (Bennett D)
+Author: (Zbur D)

-Calendar: 4/22/2025 9 a.m. - 1021 O Street, Room 1100 ASSEMBLY BUSINESS AND PROFESSIONS, BERMAN, MARC, Chair
+Calendar: 5/7/2025 9 a.m. - 1021 O Street, Room 1100 ASSEMBLY APPROPRIATIONS, WICKS, BUFFY, Chair

 AB 516 Registered Veterinary Technicians and Veterinary Assistants: scope of practice